Impact!

 Over the years, projects in the remote river valley where we live and work include:

-- Installation of solar energy electricity for 25+ valley casas, the local church, and the school complex.
+• Installation of solar electricity for 25+ valley homes, the local church, and the school complex.

-- Support for other infrastructure in our rural community, such as maintaining the bridge, trails, and remote schools.
+• Support for rural infrastructure, such as maintaining bridges, trails, and remote schools.

-- Distribution of Durian, Mangosteen, Jackfruit, Rollinia, Carambola, and other little-known tropical fruit cultivars to farmers and Venezuelan agriculture institutions.
-Some of our originally distributed seedlings are now producing fruit and seed themselves, as the distribution process multiplies on its own.
+• Distribution of Durian, Mangosteen, Jackfruit, Rollinia, Carambola, and other tropical fruit cultivars to farmers and Venezuelan agricultural institutions.

-- Expanding tree farming with unusual tropical fruits is an economically viable way to rebuild the deforested landscapes of rural Venezuela and provide local farmers with new revenue streams.
-Tree permaculture conserves the tropical environment and ameliorates climate warming.
+• Expanding tree farming with unusual tropical fruits to rebuild deforested landscapes and provide local farmers with new revenue streams through permaculture.

 HUMANITARIAN AID

-Some doctors and partners have called us the “Doctors Without Borders” within the state of Sucre!
+Some doctors and partners have called us the “Doctors Without Borders” of Sucre state!

-- Through 2024, we have performed 18,353 surgical procedures, including tubal sterilizations, vasectomies, hernia repairs, and various gynecological, orthopedic, oncological, pediatric, and ENT interventions, some requiring hospitalization.
+• Through 2025, we have performed 19,810 surgical procedures, including tubal sterilizations, vasectomies, and various gynecological, orthopedic, and pediatric interventions.

-- We have also cumulatively offered 24,227 medical consultations in reproductive health and other primary health care.
+• We have cumulatively offered 25,754 medical consultations in reproductive health and primary care.

-- Plus 6,273 Medical Follow-ups, including laparoscopic diagnosis, lab work, imaging, medicine, eyeglasses, nutrition, biopsies, and treatments.
+• We provided 8,400 Medical Follow-ups, including lab work, imaging, medicine, eyeglasses, nutrition, and biopsies.

-- The enormous and unsatisfied demand for health care in our area far exceeds our current funding and capacity to provide, but we have significant infrastructure and personnel in place and are ready and eager to expand our services with your support.
+• The demand for health care in our area far exceeds our current funding, but we have the personnel in place and are eager to expand our services with your support.

 Big impact in just one generation!